Stephen I Csák: Career

 Stephen was first mentioned by a royal charter, issued in 1260.
 According to this, he formerly occupied the village of Tata from the local Benedictine abbey.
-Pope Innocent IV, who died in 1254, instructed Zlaudus Kaplon, the Bishop of Veszprém to recover the estate for the Roman Catholic Church.
+Pope Innocent IV, who died in 1254, instructed Zlaudus Ják, the Bishop of Veszprém to recover the estate for the Roman Catholic Church.
 Thus Stephen's tyrannical act occurred in or before 1254, so he might have been born around 1235.
 However Stephen did not give back the possession to its rightful owner until 1260, as a result Innocent's successor, Pope Alexander IV asked the Hungarian king, Béla IV to force him.

 He, along with Matthew II and Peter I, was an influential supporter of duke Stephen, who rebelled against his father, Béla's rule and took over the government of Transylvania in the 1260s.
 During that time, Stephen I Csák served as master of the stewards in Stephen's ducal court in 1263.
 After the coronation of Ladislaus IV, he was appointed ispán of Trencsén County in 1272, according to historian Gyula Kristó.
 However Attila Zsoldos identified Stephen Rátót as the noble who held that office in the first regnal year of the minor Ladislaus.
 There is no record that he would have reached an office during the reign of Stephen V (1270–1272), whom he faithfully supported in the civil war between father and son.
 In 1275, Stephen was certainly ispán of Trencsén County.
 After that he served as master of the stewards between 1275 and 1276.
 Besides that he also functioned as ispán of Bars County (1275–1276), Bánya (1275) and Szolgagyőr ispánates (1276).
 He was replaced by Reynold Básztély for a short time in 1276, however he retook the position yet at the same year and held the office until 1279.
 He was also ispán of Pozsony County (1277–1279).
 He was succeeded by his younger brother, Peter I in both positions.
 According to Zsoldos, it is conceivable that Stephen was also master of the treasury (1273) and ispán of Sopron County (1280).